voodoohop/pollinations/README.md

 ## 🤝 Community and Support

-Join our vibrant community of over 12,000 Discord members to share your creations, get support, and collaborate with fellow AI enthusiasts.
+Join our vibrant community on Discord to share your creations, get support, and collaborate with fellow AI enthusiasts.

 For any questions or support, please visit our [Discord channel](https://discord.gg/k9F7SyTgqn) or create an issue on our [GitHub repository](https://github.com/pollinations/pollinations).